 near Asheville, North Carolina

-The Center for End of Life Transitions (CEOLT) for this three-day workshop on home-based end of life care and celebrations for the journey of dying at Earthaven Ecovillage, hosted by SOIL.
+The Center for End of Life Transitions (CEOLT) is proud to offer this three-day workshop on home-based end of life care and celebrations for the journey of dying at Earthaven Ecovillage, hosted by SOIL.

 Sponsored by the Fellowship for Intentional Community